forestgrape/coronavirus/spread_analyses.md

 [in work]
 References without a summary are in the section [References](#references).
 Copy & Paste citation are in "citation".

+### Summary Ehrhardt,Brockmann
+**Transmission of SARS-CoV-2 in children aged 0 to 19 years in childcare facilities and schools after their reopening in May 2020**
+Ehrhardt J , Ekinci A , Krehl H , Meincke M , Finci I , Klein J , Geisel B , Wagner-Wiening C , Eichner M , Brockmann SO . , Baden-Württemberg, Germany.
+Euro Surveill.
+2020;25(36):pii=2001587. [https://doi.org/10.2807/1560-7917.ES.2020.25.36.2001587]()
+#### Methods
+"We investigated data from severe acute respira- tory syndrome coronavirus 2 (SARS-CoV-2) infected 0–19year olds, who attended schools/childcare facili- ties, to assess their role in SARS-CoV-2 transmission after these establishments’ reopening in May 2020 in Baden-Württemberg, Germany."
+#### School Setting
+50% Group Size: Yes, Cleaning of Surface: Yes, Regular Ventilation: Yes, Hygiene: Yes, Face Mask in Break: Some, Face Mask in Classroom: No, Physical Distancing: Some, No Singing: Most, Physical Education: No
+#### Results
+* Infection by pupils
+  1. Total of 557 Covid-19 cases in the age group 0-19 year out of a total of 3104 cases in Badenwuertenberg in the study period (19.5-25.7)
+  2. For 453 School attendance information was available
+  3. 137 (30% of 453) were at least 1 day at school while infectious
+  4. 11 other pupils were infected by 6 of those 137
+  5. no secondary infection from those 11 were detected despite extensive contact tracing
+* only 15 (3%) of 453 infected children (with school attendance known) were infected in schools (the 11 above from other pupils and 4 by teachers).
+Most infections occurred in families or festivals/events (Table 2).

 ### Summary Vlachos,Svaleryd
 **School closures and SARS-CoV-2.
 Evidence from Sweden’s partial school closure** Jonas Vlachos, Edvin Hertegard, Helena Svaleryd
 #### Methods
 Remark: Working Paper
 * "Swedish upper secondary schools moved to online instruction while lower secondary school remained open.
 This allows for a comparison of parents and teachers differently exposed to open and closed schools, but otherwise facing similar conditions."